 Django-monitor: CHANGE LOG

-- BUGFIX: setup.py was not working as expected.
+- BUGFIX: setup.py was not working thanks to some typos and syntax errors.
 Fixed.

 - The directory, docs/build contained documentation in html format.
 Since we can build it any time using sphinx, it is removed from the revision control.
 Now our package contains the documentation in reStructuredText format only (within docs/source).

 - When you create an instance of a model which in turn is a sub-class of another non-abstract model, django creates a parent instance which stores the data that belongs to the parent model.
 The child instance stores a reference to it plus all additional data.
 Now django_monitor automatically moderates such parent instances also.

 - Auto-deletion: When you delete a moderated model instance, corresponding monitor entries also get deleted.
 This includes those monitor entries for parent instances as well.